ThomasKroes/exposure-render/Source/ReadMe.txt

-This application expresses the concepts and ideas expressed in the paper on Raytraced Lighting in DVR.
-For your convenience we have selected a number of demo files that have been supplied with appearance, lighting and camera presets.
+This application implements the concepts and ideas expressed in the paper on Raytraced Lighting in DVR.

+Work flow tutorials (video's) will be put online as soon as possible.

+For a head start you can open one of the demo files, which come with appearance, lighting and camera presets.

 === Operating the camera ===
 - LMB to orbit the camera